nishantheory/college-fest-org/README.md

 * Imagine the whole organisation(either it can be a college/university/any working arena)where we find people/students tired of grabbing the knowledge and want to relish,diving into amusement.</br>

-* This can be done by organising an EVENT/FEST for the college where all the students of the organisation/college generally involve in several tasks,giving some space,relieving from academics(where the tasks can be academic/non-academic).</br>
+* This can be done by organising an EVENT/FEST for the college where all the students of the organisation/college generally involve in several tasks(where the tasks can be academic/non-academic).</br>

 * Organising the event is sometimes a **Nail-biting task** ,managing the registrations,requirements,necessities,etc...with the only aim to make the college-event successful and to give 100% throughput.</br>